 In order to assess restoration potential, each riparian reach was classified in terms of its "geomorphic zone", reflecting fundamental geomorphic characteristics under "equilibrium" conditions; a "restoration template", reflecting the extent to which the fundamental equilibrium condition could be re-established; and the "level of effort" necessary to achieve the conditions defined by the restoration template.
 Initial reconnaissance of the entire watershed and the adjacent San Jacinto basin led to the development of a single classification system that had applicability to both areas.
-Then, each riparian reach in the San Jacinto watershed was classified in terms of geomorphic zone, restoration template, and level of effort based on field characterizations of specific reach cross-sections supplemented by aerial photography and the detailed reach data collected during the baseline assessment study.
+Then, each riparian reach in the Santa Margarita watershed was classified in terms of geomorphic zone, restoration template, and level of effort based on field characterizations of specific reach cross-sections supplemented by aerial photography and the detailed reach data collected during the baseline assessment study.

-The terms used to describe geomorphic settings and restoration templates are defined below and largely reflect the usage of Dunne and Leopold (1978) and Rosgen (1996).
-However, some definitions have been framed in terms specific to the San Jacinto River watershed and the objectives of this study.
+The terms used to describe geomorphic settings and restoration templates are defined below and largely reflect the usage of Dunne and Leopold (1978), Rosgen (1996), and/or Ritter et. al. (1995).
+However, some definitions have been framed in terms specific to the Santa Margarita River watershed and the objectives of this study.